imfrom/imfrom/content/post/guake-module-not-found-pbr.md

 I went ahead and read on https://sbopkg.org/ after going around on an older thread from 2011 https://www.linuxquestions.org/questions/slackware-14/how-can-i-search-for-unofficial-packages-in-slackware-%2Apackages-like-guake-terminal%2A-888155/ that mentioned it.

-After the initial setup and further reading through https://docs.slackware.com/howtos:slackware_admin:building_packages_with_sbopkg, the first search directly from the terminal returned a `no match found` which took me back to Google again to see what this was about.
+After the initial setup and further reading through <a href="https://docs.slackware.com/howtos:slackware_admin:building_packages_with_sbopkg" target="_blank"> documentation for sbopkg</a>,  the first search directly from the terminal returned a `no match found` which took me back to Google again to see what this was about.

 Therein one of the most relevant links pointed out to https://www.linuxquestions.org/questions/slackware-14/sbopkg-and-installed-sbo-git-packages-not-appears-4175632613/